 Important anatomical features of the TMJ :

-- Disk: cushion for the joint during
+- Disk: a cushion for the joint during

 WHAT ARE SOME SYMPTOMS OF TMD?